xfirestyle2k/Ruleset_Druva/README.md

 Distributed Firewall Section with 4 Allow Rules and 2 disabled deny rules.

-Next step would be clone this repo and create a new file and name it "terraform.tfvars" in the same Folder.
+Clone this repo and create a new file, name it "terraform.tfvars" and save it to the same Folder.
 For NSX-T we only need 3 variables.

 Host = "nsx-X-XX-X-XX.rp.vmwarevmc.com/vmc/reverse-proxy/api/orgs/84e"